Ron Fitch: Career

 Still with the SAR, Fitch's role and title changed in 1959 to Deputy Commissioner, essentially the same role but expanded to include stepping into the more senior role 'when the Railways Commissioner was ill, on leave or suspended from duty'.
 In late 1962 Thomas Playford, the Premier of South Australia, proposed that the narrow gauge line between Port Pirie and Cockburn on the New South Wales border be reconstructed to standard gauge.
 Playford approached the Commonwealth Government to provide funding for the project.
 On 19 April 1963, formal approval was granted and allowed construction work to commence immediately.
 There was, however, a slight change to the plan.
 Instead of converting the existing narrow gauge track to standard gauge, a new standard gauge railway line was built next to the narrow gauge route.

 In 1966 Fitch became the SAR Railways Commissioner.
-The mammoth standard gauge project between Port Pirie and Broken Hill was completed in late 1969.
-The SAR planned to hold events at Port Pirie and Peterborough in recognition of those who worked on the project.
-Unfortunately these official opening events would be marred by a strike stop work of the Australian Federated Union of Locomotive Enginemen, and Fitch had no option but to cancel these events at short notice.
+The standard gauge project between Port Pirie and Broken Hill was completed in late 1969.
+The SAR planned to hold events at Port Pirie and Peterborough in recognition of those who worked on the project, however these events coincided with industrial action by the Australian Federated Union of Locomotive Enginemen, and Fitch canceled the celebrations at short notice.

 During his tenure as Deputy Commissioner and Railways Commissioner for the SAR, Fitch was an important ally to the struggling railway preservation sector in South Australia.

 In 1973, after 46 years of service, Fitch retired from the railways.

-Retirement & Later life
+Retirement and later life

 After retiring from the railways, Fitch moved with his wife to Kingscote, Kangaroo Island, for four years before returning to Adelaide.
 He used his railway life and experience to become a respected railway author and historian; his three books – Making tracks: 46 years in Australian railways (1989), Railroading at its wildest (1993) and Australian Railwayman: from cadet engineer to Railways Commissioner (2006) – were well received by rail enthusiasts and historians.

 In 2002, the University of New South Wales conferred on him a PhD for his critical study of the operational and financial performance of the South Australian Railways from 1900 to 1970.

 He was believed to be the oldest PhD recipient in the world at the time.
 He was inducted into the Engineers Australia (South Australian Division) Hall of Fame in 2008.
 In 2009 he was honoured for his keen interest in railway preservation by the National Railway Museum, Port Adelaide when the main display pavilion was named after him.
 He died on the 20 of July 2015.